Flone-dnb/nameless-engine/docs/Manual.md

 }

 void FlyingCharacterNode::onBeforeNewFrame(float timeSincePrevFrameInSec) {
+    // Check for early exit.
-    // Check if input is zero for early exit. if (glm::all(glm::epsilonEqual(lastInputDirection, glm::vec2(0.0F, 0.0F), 0.0001F))) {
+    // Also make sure input direction is not zero to avoid NaNs during `normalize` (see below). if (glm::all(glm::epsilonEqual(lastInputDirection, glm::vec2(0.0F, 0.0F), 0.0001F))) {
         return;
     }